• Skip to primary navigation

 Jump to How-to Card

-Dry oil body spray bottle
+Dry body oil spray over bottle homemade calendula oil.

 Back when my sister and I ran the herbal gift shop we used to sell many herbal related bath and body products.
 One company, Thymes®, had a fantastic dry oil body spray that I loved and I still have, though it's virtually empty.